jwunderl/pxt/docs/blog/one-chip-to-flash-them-all.md

 at a particular block index on the device.
 It needs to decide if it's part of the file being flashed and if so, extract the data and write it to the target chip.

-Note that that if the block is part of the file content, it will come from an offset in the file divisible by 512 (due to FAT file system design).
+Note that if the block is part of the file content, it will come from an offset in the file divisible by 512 (due to FAT file system design).
 The task would be simplified then, if every 512 block of the file being flashed was easy to distinguish from meta-data or other random files, and easy